Tejassel/operating-system-text-editor-/README.md

 # operating-system-text-editor-
-this feature is one of the new operating demo system
+this feature is designed for  the new operating demo system